- Standards Committee

 Your Case Manager may, at any time, seek guidance about an investigation from the Chairman of the Registered Veterinary Nurse Preliminary investigation Committee (RVNPIC) or the Head of Professional Conduct at the RCVS.

-Once your Case Manager considers that sufficient information has been obtained to enable the concern to be assessed, it will be considered by a Case Examiners Group.
+Once your Case Manager considers that sufficient information has been obtained to enable the concern to be assessed (and this may be solely on the basis of the information received from the person raising the concerns), it will be considered by a Stage 1 RVNPIC.

-The Case Examiner Group makes its decisions in private, so neither you, nor the person who has raised the concern, will attend any of its meetings.
+The Stage 1 RVNPIC makes its decisions in private, so neither you, nor the person who has raised the concern, will attend any of its meetings.

 - close the matter with no further action;